 As part of our new healthy approach we agreed to do a certain number of laps each day in the pool, so Explorason would hold me to this.

 It’s great they have a pool, as the Indian Ocean is very shallow, and when the tide goes out, you need to walk for miles to have a swim.
 So we could take a refreshing dip in the pool any time of the day.

 Cocktails and The Bar

-Wifi is available near the reception area, relaxation and cocktail area, or down at the beachside bar.
+Wifi is available near the reception area, relaxation, and cocktail area, or down at the beachside bar.

 So each evening near sunset the cocktails were served to guests that wanted to order them, and after dinner in the evenings, the guests would congregate at the bar.
-We met two German men who were so funny on our last night – I wish I had discovered their humour earlier on, as they were ‘a hoot’.
+We met two German men who were so funny on our last night – I wish I had discovered their humor earlier on, as they were ‘a hoot’.

 We’ve dined at other places since we stayed at Bahari View, and I now realize that dining out on Zanzibar Island can leave you wallet ‘burning a hole in your pocket’.
 But I didn’t feel this at Bahari View.
 Both drink prices and food prices proved reasonable to me.

 The food was really lovely and once again the service was amazing, and friendly too.
 I’d definitely recommend dining here, and I do believe if you are at an adjacent property, you can arrange to dine here also.
 Given some other resort prices, this is a great idea.